FindMySchool LogoFindMySchool

 The main challenges are financial access and the particular demands of selective entry.
 The secondary consideration is whether day students genuinely fit into a culture substantially shaped by boarding.
 For those for whom these factors align, families with means, children thriving in structured academic environments, boarders seeking genuine community, Clifton remains a genuinely exceptional choice.

 Yes.
-Clifton ranks in the top 8% of schools in England for GCSE results and the top 12% for A-levels (FindMySchool data).
+Clifton ranks in the top 9% of schools in England for GCSE academic outcomes and strongly for A-levels at 294th of 2,549 in England (FindMySchool data).
 The ISI inspection in October 2023 rated the school Excellent across key areas.
-Five students secured Oxbridge places in the measurement period.
 Results, inspection findings, and student testimony affirm academic quality and pastoral care standards.

 Day fees are £12,215 per term (approximately £36,645 per year) for Year 9–11, and £12,425 per term (approximately £37,275 per year) for sixth form.
 Full boarding costs £18,535 per term (approximately £55,605 per year) for Year 9–11 and £19,280 per term (approximately £57,840 per year) for sixth form.
 These fees include lunch and meals (for boarders), plus wraparound care.
 Sibling discounts (5%, 20%, and 50%) apply for second, third, and fourth+ children.
 Bursaries and scholarships are available but not published in detail.